About us

 POSTDOCTORAL RESEARCHER

-Natalia’s work focuses on the evolutionary links between social, ecological, and cognitive complexity in lions. continue
+Natalia’s work focuses on the evolutionary links between social, ecological, and cognitive complexity in lions.
+Natalia Borrego's Bio

 John Heydinger